algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v10.md

 - Bytecode: 0xd3
 - Stack: ..., A: boxName, B: uint64 &rarr; ...
-- change the size of box A to be of length B, adding zero bytes to end or removing bytes from the end, as needed.
-Fail if A is empty, is not an existing box, or B exceeds 32,768.
+- change the size of box named A to be of length B, adding zero bytes to end or removing bytes from the end, as needed.
+Fail if the name A is empty, A is not an existing box, or B exceeds 32,768.
 - Availability: v10
 - Mode: Application